survivejs/react-book/manuscript/02_developing_with_webpack.md

 As a result, you should have *package.json* at your project root.
 You can still tweak it manually to make further changes.
 We'll be doing some changes through *npm* tool, but it's fine to tweak the file to your liking.
 The official documentation explains various [package.json options](https://docs.npmjs.com/files/package.json) in more detail.
 I also cover some useful library authoring related tricks later in this book.

 T> You can set those `npm init` defaults at *~/.npmrc*.
-See the "Authoring Libraries" for more information about npm and its usage.
+See the *Authoring Libraries* chapter for more information about npm and its usage.

 ### Setting Up Git